Contrasting Pope & Talbot (OTCMKTS:PTBTQ) & Rayonier Advanced Materials (NYSE:RYAM)

-Pope & Talbot (OTCMKTS:PTBTQ) and Rayonier Advanced Materials (NYSE:RYAM) are both construction companies, but which is the superior business?
-We will contrast the two businesses based on the strength of their dividends, earnings, profitability, institutional ownership, analyst recommendations, valuation and risk.
+Rayonier Advanced Materials (NYSE:RYAM) and Pope & Talbot (OTCMKTS:PTBTQ) are both basic materials companies, but which is the better business?
+We will compare the two companies based on the strength of their profitability, earnings, valuation, institutional ownership, dividends, analyst recommendations and risk.

 66.0% of Rayonier Advanced Materials shares are held by institutional investors.
-8.2% of Pope & Talbot shares are held by company insiders.
-Comparatively, 3.1% of Rayonier Advanced Materials shares are held by company insiders.
-Strong institutional ownership is an indication that large money managers, endowments and hedge funds believe a company will outperform the market over the long term.
+3.1% of Rayonier Advanced Materials shares are held by company insiders.
+Comparatively, 8.2% of Pope & Talbot shares are held by company insiders.
+Strong institutional ownership is an indication that endowments, large money managers and hedge funds believe a company will outperform the market over the long term.

+This table compares Rayonier Advanced Materials and Pope & Talbot’s net margins, return on equity and return on assets.

-This is a breakdown of current recommendations and price targets for Pope & Talbot and Rayonier Advanced Materials, as reported by MarketBeat.
+This is a breakdown of current ratings and target prices for Rayonier Advanced Materials and Pope & Talbot, as reported by MarketBeat.com.

 |Sell Ratings